 The J.TEST is administered six times a year (usually in January, March, May, July, September, and November).

-Registrations are done online and usually need to be completed at least one month before the exam date.
+Registration is done online and usually needs to be completed at least one month before the test date.

 How much does it cost?